 Journal of Creation Volume 31 Issue 1 2017

-In Our eternal universe I laid out the biblical and scientific case for an eternal created universe sustained by the Creator.
+In Our Eternal Universe I laid out the biblical and scientific case for an eternal created universe sustained by the Creator.
 That article was published in the Journal of Creation 30(3):104–109, December 2016, which has a wider readership than here, my personal web/blog site.
 And it attracted some comments via Letters to the Editor.

 The ‘standard’ biblical creationist view has been that at the New Heaven and New Earth stage at some point in the future God wipes out the whole starry heavens and recreates a new universe of stars and galaxies.
 I am convinced the Creator will renovate the earth and its atmospheric heavens in that event but what do the scriptures really tell us?